informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 debugging purposes.

 <!-- TOC --><a name="gameitem-y-callbacks"></a>
-### Implementing the interactions between elements of the game
+### Interactions between elements of the game.

 We now turn our attention to the interaction between different elements of the game.
-The `GameItem` interface implemented by the `GameObject` class contains the methods involved in such interactions.
-But how can we detect when interactions should take place and then execute them?
+How can we detect when interactions should take place and then execute them?
 First, we consider using the following code in the `update` method of the `Zombie` class:

 ```java